linkerd/linkerd/linkerd/docs/protocol-http.md

 - `l5d-ctx-deadline`: describes time bounds within which a request is expected to be satisfied.
 Currently deadlines are only advisory and do not factor into request cancellation.
-- `l5d-ctx-trace`: encodes zipkin-style trace IDs and flags so that trace annotations emitted by linkerd may be correlated.
+- `l5d-ctx-trace`: encodes Zipkin-style trace IDs and flags so that trace annotations emitted by linkerd may be correlated.

 Edge services should take care to ensure these headers are not set